California advances unique safety regulations for AI companies despite tech firm opposition

 Democratic Gov. Gavin Newsom has touted California as an early AI adopter and regulator, saying the state could soon deploy generative AI tools to address highway congestion, make roads safer and provide tax guidance.
 At the same time, his administration is considering new rules against AI discrimination in hiring practices.
 He declined to comment on the bill but has warned that overregulation could put the state in a “perilous position.”

-A growing coalition of tech companies argues the requirements would discourage companies from developing large AI systems or keeping their technology open-source.
+A growing coalition of tech companies argue the requirements would discourage companies from developing large AI systems or keeping their technology open-source.

 “The bill will make the AI ecosystem less safe, jeopardize open-source models relied on by startups and small businesses, rely on standards that do not exist, and introduce regulatory fragmentation,” Rob Sherman, Meta vice president and deputy chief privacy officer, wrote in a letter sent to lawmakers.